Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Requirements for conditional registration and consequences

 \section{Requirements for conditional registration and consequences}

-This section addresses the regulatory and strategic requirements for conditional and permanent registration.
-Firstly, we make a few general conventions and assumptions.
-Usually, the data collection for the conditional and for the permanent registration are realized through two separate studies (see, for instance, \cite{digaDirectory}).
-As an alternative, we propose to use two-stage adaptive designs and will investigate their utility.
-Thus, in the following, the term "stage" is used to refer to the two studies of a design with separate studies and the two stages of an adaptive design.
-For the separate stage design, we will also use the phrasing "non-adaptive design".
+This section addresses the regulatory and strategic requirements for conditional and permanent registration motivated by the German fast-track procedure.
+Firstly, we make a few general assumptions.
+Usually, the data collection for the conditional and for the permanent registration is realized through two separate studies \cite{digaDirectory}.
+In this paper, we consider the scenario in which the two separate studies have the same design, with the same primary endpoint and the same study population.
+Later, we propose using two-stage adaptive designs as an alternative to non-adaptive separate study designs.
+In the following, the term ``stage'' is used to refer to the two studies of a non-adaptive design and the two stages of an adaptive design.

-In the below presented numerical investigations, we assume a health care effect parameter $\vartheta$ with $H_1:\vartheta>0$ corresponding to a positive healthcare effect and $H_0:\vartheta\le 0$ to an inefficient product.
-We will further assume that at both stages, $k=1,2$, we obtain a normally distributed estimate $\hat{\vartheta}_k\sim\mathcal{N}(\vartheta\,,\,I_k^{-1})$ of the healthcare effect with associated p-values $p_k=1-\Phi(\hat{\vartheta}_1\sqrt{I_k})$, where $\Phi$ is the standard normal distribution function and $I_k$ is the (Fisher) information of the data from stage $k$.
+In the numerical investigations presented below, we assume a health care effect parameter $\vartheta$ with $H_1:\vartheta>0$ corresponding to a positive healthcare effect and $H_0:\vartheta\le 0$ to an inefficient product.
+We will further assume that at both stages, $k=1,2$, we obtain a normally distributed estimate $\hat{\vartheta}_k\sim\mathcal{N}(\vartheta\,,\,I_k^{-1})$ of the healthcare effect with associated one-sided p-values $p_k=1-\Phi(\hat{\vartheta}_1\sqrt{I_k})$, where $\Phi$ is the standard normal distribution function and $I_k$ is the (Fisher) information of the data from stage $k$.
+Loosely speaking, the information measures how precisely a parameter can be estimated from the data — the larger it is, the more precise the estimate.
+It is typically proportional to the sample sizes.
 The stage-wise effect estimates are assumed to be calculated from disjoint cohorts and thereby stochastically independent.
-We further assume that for a permanent registration statistical significance at one-sided level $\alpha$ is required (for the fast track-procedure and direct permanent registration).
-In our numerical investigation we assume the commonly required level $\alpha=0.025$.
-A possible additional requirement for permanent registration in the case of the fast-track procedure could be that the application for conditional registration must have been successful (for whatever reason).
+We further assume that for a permanent registration, statistical significance at one-sided level $\alpha=0.025$ is required (for the fast-track procedure and direct permanent registration).
+We assume that applicants must announce before conducting a stage/study, whether it is intended for conditional or permanent registration, in order to avoid inflation of the Type I error rate $\alpha$.

+A possible additional requirement for permanent registration, besides statistical significance, in the case of the fast-track procedure, could be that the application for conditional registration must have been successful (for whatever reason).
 We will leave this open for now and discuss the fast-track procedure in this section with and without this additional requirement.